Is the system of law in your jurisdiction based on civil law, common law or something else?

 There is no specific obligation to inform and discuss a share deal with the employees in advance, however, there is a general duty for employers employing more than 50 employees to inform and discuss issues of importance with the employees’ elected representatives.
 A share deal could represent an issue of importance.
 The information to the employees’ elected representatives shall be provided “as soon as possible”.
 According to case law, the consultation should already be done at the stage of planning the change.
 The employees’ elected representatives should be allowed an “appropriate amount of time” to assess the information, make appropriate investigations and prepare any consultations.
 Normally some days are needed for submitting invitation to consultation to hold the meeting, up to maximum one week, depending on whether any of the parties are covered under a CBA.

-If the employer is covered under a CBA, the CBA may require to inform the employees’ elected representatives about the transfer of shares immediately after the board has certain knowledge of the transfer when the change of ownership is above a certain threshold.
+If the employer is covered under a CBA, the CBA may require informing the employees’ elected representatives about the transfer of shares immediately after the board has certain knowledge of the transfer when the change of ownership is above a certain threshold.

 Please detail any foreign direct investment restrictions, controls or requirements?
 For example, please detail any limitations, notifications and / or approvals required for corporate acquisitions.